 - Salt

-But first things first, begin by preheating the oven and preparing your cake pan.
-For a bundt cake, it is very important to grease and flour this well - ensuring you get in the crevices to prevent sticking.
+Step 1: Begin by preheating the oven to 350°F/175C (155C Fan) and prepare your Bundt pan by greasing and flouring thoroughly.
+It is very important to grease and flour the pan well - ensuring you get in the crevices to prevent sticking.
 You can use non stick cooking sprays for an easier coverage, but I like using butter and flour.
-Once the pan is prepared, set this aside.
+Once the pan is prepared, set this aside

-Tips and Tricks for Flipping Bundt Cake Out
+Tips and Tricks for Getting Bundt Cake Out of the Pan

 - Allow the cake to cool after baking for 10-15 minutes in the pan.
 The cooling process will allow the baked cake to pull itself away from the sides of the baking pan slightly.
 This is why it is important to test cakes with a toothpick - underbaked cakes are prone to sticking to the sides!